Back

 Lastly, you can rely on software solutions to keep track of the data.
 For instance, if you operate as a small venture, you could easily set up spreadsheets.
 In this matter, you can use Google Spreadsheets or Microsoft Excel.
 They provide more than enough features to create complex structures and even have a myriad of templates.

 On the other hand, if your venture grows quickly and there’s a more complex money flow, you can turn to more advanced software solutions.
-For instance, you could use FreshBooks or Zoho Books.
-Here’s what the latter looks like.
+For instance, you could use MYOB or Xero.

 Consider customer feedback and satisfaction